 CHRISTMAS EVE, 1963, saw the first worship service of Christ Church of the Ascension, then the newest mission of the Diocese of Arizona.
 A small group of approximately fifty people asked The Reverend Canon George McNeill Ray to be the Vicar of the Mission.
 The first location was an old abandoned movie and television studio at 5100 N. 40th Street.
 An overflow crowd attended the first service – 273 people – and 103 people attended on Christmas Day.
 Bishop Harte complimented the Mission by presiding at both services.

-Fr.
-Daniel Richards, Rector
+The Reverend Daniel P. Richards, Rector

 Fr.
-Bill Young received his BA in History from the U of Texas, El Paso, then his M.Div. from the Church Divinity School of the Pacific in CA, in 1978.
+Bill Young received his BA in History from the U of Texas, El Paso, then his Masters of Divinity from the Church Divinity School of the Pacific in CA, in 1978.
 He was Rector of All Saints Episcopal in Watsonville, CA for 17 years, then came to AZ and served as Rector of the Church of the Advent in Sun City West for 7 years, and Interim Rector of St. Christopher's in Sun City, for 4 years.
 After retiring in 2008, Fr.
 Bill served monthly at All Saints, Phoenix, also singing tenor in their choir.